-To be able to act in this way the ringer must feel confident in his or her own ability to succeed.
-Self-confidence is an indicator of the fact that the ringer believes in his or her own ability.
+To be able to act in this way the ringer must feel confident in their own ability to succeed.
+Self-confidence is an indicator of the fact that the ringer believes in their own ability.
 There is a clear relationship between self-confidence and success.
 This means that teachers need to concern themselves with building self-confidence in their ringers.
 The behaviour of the teacher will have a strong effect on the self-confidence of a ringer.

 Teachers should give out the message that all ringers can improve and succeed with practice and application.
-To help maintain self-confidence the teacher needs to ensure that the ringer feels he or she is of value to the teacher no matter where the ringer is in terms of skill development and how advanced their ringing might be.
+To help maintain self-confidence the teacher needs to ensure that the ringer feels they are of value to the teacher no matter where the ringer is in terms of skill development and how advanced their ringing might be.

 The way in which the teacher uses feedback will affect the way the learner feels.
 It should be the aim of a teacher to use feedback in a manner which leaves the ringer feeling positive.

 “DON’T” is one of the most negative words a teacher can use!
 Used frequently it will demotivate, especially during the early stages of learning to ring and when learning to handle a bell.
 Unfortunately, it is commonly used!
 Teachers are notorious for recognising and correcting errors more often than noticing correct aspects of movements.
 The positive aspects of performance should be recognised and used in the feedback to the ringer.